-We seek to enhance the attractiveness of our SNAP rapid assay tests by providing the SNAP Pro Mobile Device, which activates SNAP tests, properly times the run, captures and saves images of the results and, in conjunction with IVLS, records invoice charges in the patient record.
-This promotes practice efficiency by eliminating manual entry of test results in patient records and also helps ensure that the services are recorded and accurately invoiced.
+We seek to enhance the attractiveness and customer loyalty of our SNAP rapid assay tests, by providing the SNAP Pro Mobile Device, which activates SNAP tests, properly times the run, captures, and saves images of the results and, in conjunction with IVLS, records invoice charges in the patient record.
+Beginning in January of 2017, with our ProRead software, the SNAP Pro Mobile Device will interpret results.
+These features promote practice efficiency by eliminating manual entry of test results in patient records and also helps ensure that the services are recorded and accurately invoiced.
 In addition, SNAP Pro Mobile Device results can be shared with pet owners on the SNAP Pro screen or, in conjunction with IVLS, via VetConnect PLUS.
 We also sell the SNAPshot Dx, which automatically reads certain SNAP test results and, in conjunction with IVLS, records those results in the electronic medical record.
 We continue to work on enhancing the functionality of our analyzers to read the results of additional tests from our canine and feline family of rapid assay products.

-Prior to 2014, the SNAPshot Dx was our primary in-clinic solution which screened for thyroid disease.
+Prior to 2014, the SNAPshot Dx was our primary in-clinic solution for screening thyroid disease, cortisol, bile acids and interpreting SNAP rapid assay tests.
 Upon the launch of the total thyroxine ("T4") slide for use with our Catalyst analyzers during 2015, we experienced a decline in SNAPshot Dx placements.
-We reported revenues of \$1.5 million from SNAPshot Dx during the year ended December 31, 2015, which reflects approximately a \$1 million decrease in revenue relative to prior year.
+We reported revenues of \$1.1 million from SNAPshot DX placements during the year ended December 31, 2016, which reflects approximately a \$0.4 million decrease in revenue relative to the prior year.
+We reported revenues of \$1.5 million from SNAPshot Dx during the year ended December 31, 2015, which reflects approximately a \$1 million decrease in revenue relative to the prior year.
 We will continue to service the existing SNAPshot Dx install base.

-Our long-term success in this area of our business is dependent upon new customer acquisition, customer loyalty and retention of their recurring revenues, and customer utilization of existing and new assays introduced for use on our analyzers.
+Our long-term success in the continuing growth of our CAG recurring diagnostic product and services is dependent upon new customer acquisition, customer loyalty and retention of their recurring revenues, our ability to realize price increases based on our differentiated products and customer utilization of existing and new assays introduced for use on our analyzers.
 We continuously seek opportunities to enhance the care that veterinary professionals give to their patients and clients through supporting the implementation of real-time care testing work flows, which is performing tests and sharing test results with the client at the time of the patient visit.
-Our latest generation of chemistry and hematology instruments demonstrates this commitment by offering enhanced ease of use, faster time to results, greater sample throughput, broader test menu and connectivity to various information technology platforms that enhance the value of the diagnostic information generated by the instruments.
+Our latest generation of chemistry and hematology instruments demonstrates this commitment by offering enhanced ease of use, faster time to results, broader test menu and connectivity to various information technology platforms that enhance the value of the diagnostic information generated by the instruments.
 In addition, we provide marketing tools and customer support that help drive efficiencies in veterinary practice processes and allow practices to increase the number of clients they see on a daily basis.